Wrongful Death

 How to Prove Wrongful Death

-Common Causes of Wrongful Death Claims in Hawaii
+Common Causes of Wrongful Death in Hawaii

 Fatal accidents in Hawaii can occur for a wide variety of reasons.
 Some common causes of fatal accidents include:

-• Boating accidents: The Hawaiian Islands are surrounded by over 1,000 miles of coastline, so it’s no surprise that boating is a popular activity for both locals and tourists.
+• Boating accidents: The Hawaiian Islands are surrounded by over 1,000 miles of coastline, so it’s no surprise that boating is a popular activity for locals and tourists.
 But safely operating a boat requires a certain level of skill and experience.
 Carelessness can cause catastrophic injuries and death.
 Boat accidents in Hawaii are frequently caused by speeding, navigating in poor weather conditions, failing to carry the proper safety equipment, and overloading the vessel.

 • Truck crashes: Big rigs, 18-wheelers, and other commercial trucks can weigh up to 80,000 pounds when fully loaded.
 As a result, truck collisions are more likely to cause catastrophic injury or death compared to typical vehicle collisions.
 Common causes of truck accidents include driver fatigue, improper training, overloading, faulty parts, and failure to properly maintain or inspect the truck before driving.